puppet-be/puppet-be.github.com/_posts/2014-01-09-Meeting-report.md

 author: johan
 tags: [fosdem, cfgmgmt.eu]
 ---
 This time we held our meeting in a boat, 'De Planck' in Ghent.
-This was not a regular meetup, but just a meeting to discuss the practical stuff about coming actions the Belgian Puppet Users Group will be taken part in.
+This was not a regular meetup, but just a meeting to discuss the practical stuff about coming actions the Belgian Puppet Users Group will be taken part in or organize

 **Fosdem - Some practical stuff**
 * Puppetlabs has given us three big boxes with t-shirts and stickers for the stand